mesocentre-mcia/brocoli/README.rst

 Pre-requisites
 ^^^^^^^^^^^^^^

-For now, Brocoli runs on Linux platforms.
-There may be Microsoft Windows support in a not-so-far future.
+Brocoli runs on Linux platforms.
+Windows and MacOS support is experimental.

 Brocoli needs a Python installation with Tkinter.
 Under `Ubuntu <http://www.ubuntu.com>`, you may have to install a specific package to